 - Following approval, and once an institutional level contract is in place, a joint management committee will be established to oversee all the elements of the programme (from recruitment to examination) ensuring that the PGR experience and the academic standards of each institution are maintained.
-1 - A study plan, agreed by all parties, is required for each individual PGR registered to the programme. - Where the University of Manchester is the home / lead institution ownership and oversight of the joint programme, and academic, day to day management of the individual PGR will be undertaken by the relevant Faculty Doctoral Academy.
+1 - A study plan agreed by all parties is required for each individual PGR registered to the programme. - Day-to-day management of the individual PGR must be undertaken by the relevant Faculty Doctoral Academy.